 As of May 2018, more than 400 lawsuits were pending in the Northern District of California, where the federal Roundup multi-district litigation is being overseen by Judge Vince Chhabria and thousands of similar claims are pending in state courts across the country.

 In June 2018, a father of three in California became the first person to take Monsanto to trial on allegations that the company spent decades hiding.

 According to a scientific review article published in 2014, there has been an unprecedented increase in the reported cases of non-Hodgkin lymphoma.

-The use of pesticides and herbicides, particularly Glyphosate, an active ingredient in Roundup is the major contributing factor to the increasing number of non-Hodgkin lymphoma cases.
+The use of pesticides and herbicides, particularly glyphosate, an active ingredient in Roundup is the major contributing factor to the increasing number of non-Hodgkin's lymphoma cases.

-A few older studies that involved research on occupational glyphosate exposure have also found increased incidences of non-Hodgkin lymphoma:
+A few older studies that involved research on occupational glyphosate exposure have also found increased incidences of non-Hodgkin's lymphoma: